turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 ### External Data

-Most web applications needs to store data in a traditional database, an in-memory store, on the filesystem, or some combination there of.
+Most web applications need to store data in a traditional database, an in-memory store, on the filesystem, or some combination thereof.

-But if you have multiple dynos all responding to requests, that can be tricky.
+If you have multiple dynos all responding to requests, that can be tricky.
 If my first request goes to Dyno A, stores data, then my next request goes to Dyno B, will the data be there?

 Heroku separates the concept of the data store from the web application.
-If you were setting up a VPS you might run the application and database on the same machine and communicate over UNIX sockets.
-But you could also use TCP/IP.
+If you were setting up a VPS you might run the application and database on the same machine and communicate over UNIX sockets, but you could also use TCP/IP.

-Heroku hosts database instances, and in fact provisions an instance of PostgreSQL for your application when you first create it.
+Heroku hosts database instances and in fact provisions an instance of PostgreSQL for your application when you first create it.
 That database instance is accessible over TCP/IP, so *all* your dynos can access it simultaneously.

-And Heroku stores the location of the database in environment variables accessible to all your dynos, so once one dyno can reach the database then all of them can.
+Heroku stores the location of the database in environment variables accessible to all your dynos, so once one dyno can reach the database then all of them can.
 You can scale up dynos with no additional configuration.

 The same approach holds true for the filesystem.
 Heroku recommends you consider the dyno's filesystem to be "read only".
 If you need to store files, push them out to Amazon's S3.
 Put the credentials in your application configuration and they'll be shared by all dynos.